-I was more than a little annoyed, so I embraced the change of topic and launched into a prolonged speech about the House of Commons, the House of Lords, the Tories, the Whigs, and all the back table deals that John had to strike to get bills passed that he supported and block those he didn’t.
+I was more than a little annoyed, so I embraced the change of topic and launched into a prolonged speech about the House of Commons, the House of Lords, the Tories, the Whigs, and all the back table deals that John had to strike to get bills passed or blocked.

 Marcus abhorred politics, and I played it to my advantage as I lulled him into a dazed state.
 I still knew him well enough to predict that such talk would make him desperate to flee my presence and seek out something more exciting.
 As I droned on, his expression fell.
-Not much later his eyes glazed over as he turned from me to stare out the window.
+Not long after, his eyes glazed over, and he turned from me to stare out the window.

 “He’s kind to me, Marcus.
 He respects me.
 That’s the best that anyone can do in marriage,” I countered.

-“But what about love?” he demanded, turning toward me with a look of near desperation.
+“But what about love?” he said, turning toward me with a look of near desperation.

 Yes, what about love?

-I forced down the melancholy that threatened and answered, “We are different people, brother.
-Do not think that because I don’t have love in my union, that you are destined for the same fate.”
+I forced down the melancholy that threatened.
+“We are different people, brother.
+Do not think that because I don’t have love in my union, you’re destined for the same fate.”

 He sat back in his chair, expression dark.
 “You know I won’t find love in marriage.”

-“I didn’t mean marriage, I meant whomever you choose to spend your life with,” I said.
+“I didn’t mean marriage.
+I meant whomever you choose to spend your life with.”

+He pushed his chair back and stood.
 “Right.
-Speaking of which, I think I’d better go, I promised Antoine that we’d take a ride through Hyde Park,” he said, standing.
+Speaking of which, I think I’d better go, I promised Antoine that we’d take a ride through Hyde Park.”